 Barnardos takes all complaints and allegations very seriously.
 Complaints about alleged abuse of children are acted on immediately and in many situations must be followed up by the NSW Ombudsman and Children’s Commissioner or the ACT Government.
 Barnardos also welcomes complaints where services have disappointed clients or carers so that we can review our programs and policies.

 Allegations of abuse

-If you are concerned about the abuse of a child by a Barnardos’ carer, worker or volunteer, you should immediately contact the relevant Centre Program Manager or Senior Manager or the Chief Executive (email@example.com).
+If you are concerned about the abuse of a child by a Barnardos’ carer, worker or volunteer, you should immediately contact your case/program manager about your concerns, otherwise you can contact your Barnardos centre manager or the Chief Executive Officer (CEO) of Barnardos Australia at email@example.com.
 Barnardos is obliged to inform the NSW Ombudsman or ACT Government of serious allegations and they will oversee investigations.
 Police and statutory departments may be involved.
 The process will be explained to you personally at the time of the allegation.

 General service complaints